ArcGIS/marathon-runner-counter-for-geoevent/README.md

 # marathon-runner-counter-for-geoevent

-ArcGIS 10.3.x GeoEvent Extension Sample Marathon Runner Counter Processor for counting number of runner in each split on the route.
+ArcGIS 10.3 GeoEvent Extension sample Marathon Runner Counter Processor for counting number of runner in each split on the route.

 ![App](marathon-runner-counter-for-geoevent.png?raw=true)